 Save and share files online

 Excel makes it easier to save your workbooks to your own online location, like your free SkyDrive or your organization’s Office 365 service.
 It’s also simpler to share your worksheets with other people.
 No matter what device they’re using or where they are, everyone works with the latest version of a worksheet— and you can even work together in real time.
-To learn more about it, see Save a workbook to another location or Save a workbook to the Web.
+To learn more about it, see Save a workbook to the Web.

 Embed worksheet data in a web page